samanthasengsouvanh/The-Possible-Game-Fe/README.md

 ## Technology

-MERN template from bcbrian - authentication and database structures
+MERN template from <a href="https://github.com/bcbrian">Brian Bartholomew</a> - authentication and database structures

 Grommet - buttons, boxes, and inputs